-Task organized unit.
+Task Organized Unit.
 A service or CCDR directed temporary assembly of personnel and equipment organized for a limited period of time for accomplishment of a specific mission.
-Task organized units will receive a provisional UIC assigned by DC PP&O, PO, POR, in coordination with DC M&RA and DC CD&I, for reporting in DRRS-MC
+Task organized units will receive a provisional UIC assigned by DC PP&O (PO) (POR), in coordination with DC M&RA and DC CD&I, for reporting in DRRS-MC.

-Task-organizing.
+Task-Organizing.
 The act of designing an operating force, support staff, or logistic package of specific size and composition to meet a unique task or mission.
-Characteristics to examine when task-organizing the force include, but are not Limited to: training, experience, equipage, sustainability, operating environment, enemy threat, and mobility.
+Characteristics to examine when task-organizing the force include, but are not limited to: training, experience, equipage, sustainability, operating environment, enemy threat, and mobility.

-Total force structure management system (TFSMS).
+Total Force Structure Management System (TFSMS).
 Total Force Structure Management System (TFSMS) is an enterprise system that combines manpower and equipment data for the purpose of managing the Total Force.
-The primary mission of TFSMS is to serve as the primary data source and business process engine for the activities defined in Marine Corps Order 5311.1D.
+The primary mission of TFSMS is to serve as the primary data source and business process engine for the activities defined in Marine Corps Order 5311.1E.

-Training allowance.
+Training Allowance.
 A reduced portion of a Reserve unit's T/E needed to conduct home station training.

-Training level (T-level).
+Training Level (T-Level).
 A level based on the percentage of METs trained to standard.

-Unit identification code (UIC).
+Unit Identification Code (UIC).
 A code that uniquely identifies each Active, Reserve, and National Guard unit of the Armed Forces.

-Unit of employment.
+Unit Of Employment.
 The level at which a unit most often generates forces for deployment, normally the building blocks of standard task-organization.

-Unit readiness.
+Unit Readiness.
 The ability to provide capabilities required by the CCDRs to execute their assigned missions.
 It is derived from the ability of each unit to deliver the outputs for which it was designed.

-Unit T/E requirement.
+Unit T/E Requirement.
 Wartime (core) requirement at the Unit Identification Code (UIC) level for a specific TAMCN.
 Formerly called the unit approved acquisition objective in the Total Force Structure Management System.

-Wartime mission.
+Wartime Mission.
 The fundamental mission for which a unit was designed or organized.
 Wartime, core, and designed missions are the same.

-Wartime resources.
+Wartime Resources.
 Personnel, equipment and organic supply assets required to accomplish a unit's wartime mission.

-Wartime requirements.
-Doctrinally established requirements needed by type units to full perform as designed and as part of the total force.
+Wartime Requirements.
+Doctrinally established requirements needed by type units to fully perform as designed and as part of the total force.